lucasfouraux/lucasfouraux/README.md

-#### Hello, I'm Lucas Fouraux, I have a Bachelor's and Master's in Computer Science, developer with more than 3 years of experience.
+#### Hello, I'm Lucas Fouraux, I have a Bachelor's and Master's in Computer Science, developer with more than 3 years of professional experience.
 Passionate about systems architecture and scalability.

 ##### Interests: Cloud Computing; AWS; Blockchain.